ارزیابی کارکرد شرط رفتار متقابل در شناسایی و اجرای احکام خارجی در حقوق ایران ؛ با تأکید بر امکان و روشهای تعدیل آن

 عنوان مقاله [English]

-An Evaluation of the Function of the Reciprocity Requirement in the Recognition and Enforcement of Iranian Court Judgments
+An Evaluation of the Role of the Reciprocity Requirement in the Recognition and Enforcement of Iranian Court Judgments

 نویسندگان [English]